Bus transport in Malaysia: Express bus

 Express bus services are one of the most convenient ways to travel across Malaysia, where there are over a hundred bus companies.
 These bus companies offer different routes, schedules, fares and booking procedures.
 Among these bus companies, several popular bus operators are preferred by both locals and tourists alike.

 Transnasional, established in 2007, offers several routes throughout Malaysia, with a fleet of nearly 1,500 buses.
 The company offers coaches ranging from standard to business and executive class.

 Mayang Sari Express was founded in 1993 and now has a fleet of over a hundred buses.
 They offer trips from Johor to Alor Setar and Johor to Pulau Pinang, among other routes.
 The company provides luxury coaches at competitive prices.
 KKKL Express began services in 1983.

 These popular bus companies in Malaysia offer a range of services that cater to the needs of different passengers.
 They offer convenient and hassle-free booking, with several online booking options available.
 The coaches in their fleet are comfortable and equipped with modern amenities, ensuring that passengers enjoy a smooth and comfortable journey.

+Automated Rapid Transit (ART)

+Sarawak Metro was set up by the Sarawak Economic Development Corporation (SEDC) as a way to operate and develop the state's public transportation assets.
+It is currently in charge of leading the Kuching Urban Transportation System (KUTS) ART project that is undergoing construction as well as maintaining its fleet of hydrogen fuel cell buses.